Holographic Ombré Nails

 I like the builder gel over my natural nails because I want them to be as strong as Wolverine's adamantium claws.
 I'm still new to the application process, so with this step the whole thing takes me a good 4 hours to complete.
 If you skip the builder gel you'll save a lot of time, but your manicure probably won't last nearly as long, just FYI.
 I tend to go a month or so between fills.

-Another great video for learning about builder gel is this tutorial by Nail Career Education all about building a nail from start to finish.
+Another great channel for learning about builder gel is Nail Career Education and the video linked below is a great one, all about building a nail from start to finish.
 If you've ever seen any of Suzie's videos then you know that structure is key.
 So if you're really trying to build nails like a pro, I would recommend watching pretty much every video on her channel.
 You're welcome.

 Step 3: Paint a Nude Gel Layer + No Wipe Top Coat